datarightplus/datarightplus-resource-set-banking/draft-authors-datarightplus-resource-set-banking.md

 ### Authorisation Scopes

-Possible `scope` values to be provided by the Initiator to the Provider are documented below.
-In addition, this specification also outlines the title and a simple description of the language to use to describe the data set referred to as Data Set Language.

-Providers and Initiators **SHALL** utilise the prescribed authorisation scopes and Data Set Language when seeking Consumer authorisation:
+The Provider authorisation server **SHALL** utilise the following Data Set Language when seeking Consumer authorisation from a User for specific `scope` values:

 | `scope` value                | Data Set Language                                                                                                         |
 |------------------------------|---------------------------------------------------------------------------------------------------------------------------|